Pomona College: Other traditions

 As part of Pomona's 10-day orientation, incoming students spend four days off campus completing an "Orientation Adventure" or "OA" trip.
 The OA program began in 1995, and is one of the oldest outdoor orientation programs in the U.S.

 Every spring, the college hosts "Ski-Beach Day", in which students visit a ski resort in the morning and then head to the beach after lunch.
 The tradition dates back to an annual mountain picnic established in 1891.

 Since the 1970s, Pomona has used a cinder block flood barrier along the northern edge of its campus, Walker Wall, as a free speech wall.
 Over the years, provocative postings on the wall have spawned numerous controversies.

 Transportation

-Pomona's campus is located immediately north of Claremont Station, where the Metrolink San Bernardino Line train provides regular service to Los Angeles Union Station (the city's main transit hub) and the Foothill Transit bus system connects to cities in the San Gabriel Valley and Pomona Valley.
+Pomona's campus is located immediately north of Claremont station, where the Metrolink San Bernardino Line train provides regular service to Los Angeles Union Station (the city's main transit hub) and the Foothill Transit bus system connects to cities in the San Gabriel Valley and Pomona Valley.

 Pomona's "Green Bikes" program maintains a fleet of more than 300 bicycles that are rented free to students each semester.
+Non-first-year students are allowed to park on campus after registering their vehicle.
 The college has several Zipcar vehicles on campus that may be rented and owns vehicles that can be checked out for club and extracurricular purposes.
 PEC and SCC off-campus events are usually served with the college's "Sagecoach" passenger bus.